An IKEA Home

 Kind of an impulse purchase.
 Very pleasant dimmable lamp.
 Ours even flickers (because of our janky power supply) like I imagine a real gas lamp might, or do they?

 A replacement for our MACKAPÄR coat rack.
-The materials are a bit cheap, but it does the job.
+Materials are a bit cheap, but it does the job.
 It was a challenge for the two of us to bring home, assemble, and move to its designated space.
 The clothes rail feels the most solid of all its parts.

 Nice for an open wardrobe.
-Has movable rails and hooks.
-Three shelves to store any items that will fit, not just shoes.
-It was being under-utilised, so it was sold off.
+Has movable rails and hooks, and three shelves to store any light items that will fit, not just shoes.
+It was under-utilised so was given away to family.

 Even after taking measurements, we overestimated the size of this rug which turned out to be too small for the living room.
 We ended up buying a second one and putting the two next to each other before later moving them both into the

 Heavier than it looks, a stable little table.
 Rather than a bedside companion, it has been used to hold Aliff's portable gadgets like his audio interface and headphone amp.
-It's small enough to fit in tight spaces while being discreet.
+Small enough to fit in tight spaces while being discreet.

-We'd been wanting to buy a single bed frame for quite some time; both to rescue my old mattress and to help absorb sound in the home rec.
+We'd been wanting to buy a single bed frame for quite some time; both to rescue my old mattress and to help absorb sound in the rec room.
 Value is great for the quality and it has a nice matte powder finish.
 The no-headboard design is exactly what we wanted.
-We grabbed one as soon as I saw it was in stock in the app.
+We grabbed one as soon as I saw it in stock in the app.

 On IKEA Family sale, this was hard to pass up.
-It's a nice-looking shelf, but there is a lip under each shelf that makes it difficult to fit in things taller than A4-exact, so those need some fiddling to pass through the gap.
-Having added some white TJENA magazine files and SAMLA boxes both new and old, our shelf wouldn't look out of place in an IKEA showroom.
+A nice-looking shelf, but there is a lip under each shelf that makes it difficult to fit things taller than A4-exact, so those need some fiddling to push through the gap.
+After adding some white TJENA magazine files and SAMLA boxes both new and old, our shelf wouldn't look out of place in an IKEA showroom.

 After considering actual TV benches, we decided to just get another TROFAST frame.
 We moved two large boxes of XLR cables and peripherals from the pine TROFAST to this one in the rec room.